 As a city nicknamed “The City of Champions” we recognize all athletes that make up our city, including female sports teams.
 Today we celebrate National Girls and Women in Sports Day!

 Pittsburgh Passion is a women’s full-contact football team that was formed in 2002 and is part of the Women’s Football Alliance.
 With 3 championship titles under their belt, the Pittsburgh Passion was the first women’s football franchise in history to broadcast games on a major television network.
 You can watch the team in action at their home stadium, the Joe P. DeMichela Stadium in Imperial, PA.
-Their home opener is scheduled for April 4th with kickoff time at 6 pm.

 The Pittsburgh Hotspurs is a National Premier Soccer League that focuses on long term player development.
 The Hotspurs were founded in Sewickley, PA in 1985 and the first girls’ team was added in the late 1990’s.
 Their goal is to ensure each player gets to play at their level to enhance the opportunity to develop with a range of four different team levels.
 The teams play at two fields, one located in Cheswick, PA and the other in Penn Hills, PA.